LibreCAD/libdxfrw/README.md

 # libdxfrw-web

-This is a WebAssembly version of libdxfrw.
-It can read/write DXF files (in both formats, ascii and binary form) and read DWG files from AutoCAD R14 to AutoCAD 2020 in browser and Node.js environment.
+This is a webassembly version of libdxfrw which can be used in browser and Node.js environments.
+It supports the following features.

+- Read/write DXF files (in both formats, ascii and binary form).
+- Read DWG files from AutoCAD R14 to AutoCAD 2020.
+- Convert DWG file to DXF file.

 You can play with it through this [live demo](https://mlight-lee.github.io/libdxfrw/).

 ## Build WebAssembly

+Download and install emscripten according to [this doc](https://emscripten.org/docs/getting_started/downloads.html).

+### Use auotmake

 ```
 autoconf